 Session set-up with ICE from Originator’s point of view

 The flows in this section assume that the Originator needs to use ICE in order to set up the connectivity for the media streams.
-The flows further assume that the media streames are anchored at a media gateway, rather than going peer-to-peer.
+The flows further assume that the media streams are anchored at a media gateway, rather than going peer-to-peer.

-As the ICE procedures consume some time and may even fail, it is important that the Terminating Participant is not alerted before the ICE procedures have finished.
+As the ICE procedures consume some time and may even fail, it is important that the user is not alerted about an incoming call before the ICE procedures have finished.
 Different options to achieve this are elaborated in this section.
-Essentially, there are two basic mechanisms: either to delay the INVITE, or to instruct the Terminating Participant’s application / user agent not to alert the user until in both cases ICE has finished at the originator’s end.
+Essentially, there are two basic mechanisms: either to delay the INVITE, or to instruct the Terminating Participant’s application not to alert the user until in both cases ICE has finished at the Originator.
 Sections H.1.1 - H.1.3 provide realizations of the first mechanism whereas section H.1.4 provides a realization of the second.

 The section assumes familiarity with the procedures defined in [RFC3261], [RFC3262], [RFC3312] and [RFC5245] and their use with the offer-answer model.